First DUI offense

 According to the State of Georgia, it is listed within the code 40-6-391 (2010) that the first offense under DUI will keep the offender in jail for a minimum of 24 hours if their Blood Alcohol

 Concentration (BAC), when tested, is at least 0.08 percent (for drivers who are at least 21 years of age).
-In addition to this penalty, the offender will be put on probation, fined heavily at least
+In addition to this penalty, the offender will receive probation.
+As a result, you will be fined heavily, at least.

 $300 by the court, required to complete at least 40 hours of community service, referred to a mandatory DUI class, and their driver’s license withdrawn for up to a year.
-These penalties depend on how well the offender’s DUI defense lawyer is able to help argue the case in court.
+These penalties depend on how the offender’s Columbus DUI defense lawyer argues the case in court.

 Second and Multiple DUI offense

 While a first DUI offense comes with the punishments above, a second or multiple DUI offenses come with greater and more severe punishments.
 Although in the State of Georgia, a second